-The Certificate in Online and Blended Teaching (OBT Certificate) is sponsored by the Center for Excellence in Teaching and Learning and the Office of the Provost to illustrate evidence of sound pedagogical course design and practice in online or blended teaching.
+The Certificate in Online and Blended Teaching (OBT Certificate) is sponsored by the Center for Excellence in Teaching and Learning and the Office of the Provost to promote sound pedagogical course design and delivery in online or blended teaching.

-- Earn the OBTP Badge of Completion (or completed the in-person OBTP prior to 2020);
+- first earned the OBTP Badge of Completion (or completed the in-person OBTP prior to 2020);

-After completing the above two steps, submit an application for the certificate by emailing the following four items to Sarah MacDonald [firstname.lastname@example.org]:
+After completing the above two steps, submit an application for the OBT certificate by emailing the following three items to Amy Mangrich [firstname.lastname@example.org]:

-- A 3-5 page letter of reflection, following these Reflection Guidelines [PDF]
+- A 3-5 page accompanying reflection, following these Reflection Guidelines [PDF]

-Course evaluations are completed during the Fall semester, and candidates receive their results and feedback in December.
-Certificates are awarded in January, typically during CETL’s annual Teaching and Learning Symposium.
+Course reviews are completed during the Fall semester, and candidates receive their results and feedback in December.
+Certificates are awarded in January and recognized during CETL’s annual Teaching and Learning Symposium.

-For more information on the Certificate in Online and Blended Teaching, or if you have any specific questions about this program, please contact Sarah MacDonald in CETL.
+For further information or questions about the Certificate in Online and Blended Teaching, please contact Amy Mangrich in CETL.